MusemB/credit-card-fraud-detection-simulator/readme.md

 while providing lower variance (therefore being more accurate) compared to other classifier models like logistic regression or random forest. <p>

-the training set consisted of 1.1 million credit card transactions, whereas the testing set had 220 thousand transactions, yielding a 80/20 train/test split
+The training set consisted of 1.1 million credit card transactions, whereas the testing set had 220 thousand transactions. yielding an 80/20 train/test split

 A learning rate of 0.1 yielded the best results in terms of model adequacy.
 Fraudulent transactions were coded as "0", while legitimate transactions were coded as "1". </p>